mmahsereci/webpage/_posts/2021-09-06-invariant-gp.md

 Let's create some pretty plots.
 Below we plot 4 x 8 = 32 samples of invariant Gaussian processes with a 2D input domain.
 The samples are from the prior GP not conditions on any data.
 We can see that the samples obey the invariances encoded.
+This means that the model, if conditioned on function evaluation, needs not learn the invriant of the function, as it is already encoded in the prior.
+This will likely lead to sample-efficient algorithms.

 ### Point-symmetry